sdss/explorer/bugs_and_issues.md

 **my fixes to likely common bugs**
   - must wrap entered expressions in brackets for expression editors, otherwise AND operation fails.
+  - if encountering an b.ds == a.ds error during crossfiltering with vaex, remember that the filter must be applied to the ORIGINAL dataframe pointer, and not the filtered copy.
+    - this ensures b.ds == a.ds